-What is an initial assessment?
+What is a child and family assessment?

-An initial assessment is carried out by a social worker from the Royal Borough of Greenwich's Children's Services.
+A child and family assessment is carried out by a social worker from the Royal Borough of Greenwich's Children's Services.

 We will gather information about a child in order to work out what services are needed, and who should provide them.